 Do you have a social profile strategy?

 The social profile is the least thought about strategy in marketing.
-In fact, I did a quick poll on the good people of Google+ and here’s their results.

 Let me explain.

-How the Profile Is Seen
+How the Social Profile is Seen

-Now, I realize you’re probably not a person that judges people on sight alone, but a psychological study done on first impressions revealed that you don’t get a second chance to make that first impression.
-You can’t take the chance that everyone isn’t as nice about this as you are.
+Now, I realize that you’re probably not a person that judges people on sight alone, but a psychological study done on first impressions revealed that you don’t get a second chance to make that first impression.
+You can’t take the chance that everyone is as nice about this as you are.

-So make it a good first impression.
+So, make it a good first impression.

 This is where the social profile comes in.
 I want to work from the perspective of someone that doesn’t know who you are and has possibly never seen your face before.